Edith Stein: Legacy and veneration

 Playwright Arthur Giron wrote Edith Stein, a play that was inspired by Stein's life.
 It was produced at the Pittsburgh Public Theater in 1988.

 In 1988, Edith Stein was pictured on a German postage stamp with Rupert Mayer SJ in honor of their beatification.

+In 1991, the Italian musician Juri Camisasca released a song inspired by the life of Edith Stein, Il carmelo di Echt (The carmelite convent of Echt) on the album of the same name.
+The song was later recorded by Giuni Russo and Franco Battiato.

 In 1995, Hungarian film director Márta Mészáros made a movie about the life and death of Edith Stein with the title A hetedik szoba (The Seventh Room/Chamber), starring Maia Morgenstern.

 In 1999, a memorial statue by German sculptor Bert Gerresheim was dedicated in Cologne, Germany.
 The statue comprises three different views of Stein reflecting her Jewish and Christian faith, and a pile of empty shoes representing the victims of the holocaust.

 In 2007, Stein's life and work was dramatised in the novel Winter Under Water (Picador, London) by author James Hopkin.

 In 2008, the first Stolperstein (kamienie pamięci) that was ever laid in Poland was placed near Edith Stein's childhood home at 38 ul.
 Nowowiejska (formerly the Michaelisstraße) in Wrocław.
 Other Stolpersteine for her are in Cologne (several) and Freiburg.

 In 2009, her bust was installed at the Walhalla Memorial near Regensburg, Germany.
-In June 2009 the International Association for the Study of the Philosophy of Edith Stein (IASPES) was founded, and held its first international conference at Maynooth University, Ireland, in order to advance the philosophical writings of Stein.
+In June 2009, the International Association for the Study of the Philosophy of Edith Stein (IASPES) was founded, and held its first international conference at Maynooth University, Ireland, in order to advance the philosophical writings of Stein.

 On 6 June 2014, the 70th anniversary of D-Day, a bell dedicated to her was named by Prince Charles at Bayeux Cathedral.

 Also in 2014, the book Edith Stein and Regina Jonas: Religious Visionaries in the Time of the Death Camps, by Emily Leah Silverman, was published.

-In 2022, Stein was officially added to the Episcopal Church liturgical calendar with a feast day on 9 August.
+In 2018, American film director Joshua Sinclair made a movie about the life and death of Edith Stein with the title A Rose in Winter, starring Zana Marjanovic.

+In April 2024, during a private audience Pope Francis received a formal request from the superior general of the Discalced Carmelites, Miguel Márquez Calle, to declare Stein a Doctor of the Church.
+The Discalced Carmelites had first launched an international commission to gather the necessary documentation required for the declaration in 2022, in commemoration of the 100th anniversary of Stein's conversion to Catholicism and the 80th anniversary of her martyrdom.